-On January 5, 2023, the Company announced the results of the preliminary economic assessment on its 100% owned Kwanika-Stardust Project comprising the Kwanika and Stardust deposits (the "2023 PEA")3.
-This represents the first technical and economic evaluation of the combined deposits outlining a robust project with manageable initial capital cost and multiple opportunities for project growth.
-NorthWest plans to continue to evaluate the possibility of further synergies with nearby deposits and the proposed infrastructure.
+On January 5, 2023, the Company announced the results of the preliminary economic assessment on its 100% owned Kwanika-Stardust Project comprising the Kwanika and Stardust deposits (the "2023 PEA").
+This represents the first technical and economic evaluation of the combined deposits and outlined a robust project with manageable initial capital cost and multiple opportunities for project growth.
+NorthWest plans to continue to evaluate the possibility of infrastructure synergies with nearby deposits.